 Generally speaking, migrating your website from one host to another might be easier when compared to the other migration types we discussed previously.
-In practise, it can be likened to giving a new address to your website.
+In practice, it can be likened to giving a new address to your website.
 The rest of this article will explain the key facets and the best practices related to this migration vertical in great detail.
 So, without further ado, let’s jump in!

 What is Server migration?

 In the most elementary sense, Server migration is a migration technique in which data is positioned from one server to another.
-It basically entails configuring a target server to replace an existing one by copying over websites and their configurations, and changing DNS to direct visitors to a new server.
+It entails configuring a target server to replace an existing one by copying over websites and their configurations and changing DNS to direct visitors to a new server.
 Server migrations are common in many data-dependent businesses, and due to the sensitive nature of data, deliberate planning is highly imperative for a successful migration.